JRazor22/cid_master/README.md

 Not every SD Card has a changeable cid number!
 SD Cards that have changeable cid number are some of Samsung EVO cards!

 In order to be able to read and change the SD Card cid number, you need an SD card adapter connected via an IDE bus to your host computer.
 This is not possible with an external SD Card reader connected via a USB port.
-Even not all notebooks with build-in SD Card readers can read SD Card cid number, because SD Card adapter is not connected via IDE bus. (source: [https://www.getusb.info/how-to-read-cid-on-sd-card/](https://www.getusb.info/how-to-read-cid-on-sd-card/)
+Even not all notebooks with build-in SD Card readers can read SD Card cid number, because SD Card adapter is not connected via IDE bus.

 To use this script you need Python3!!
 [Python3 Install instractions](https://docs.python-guide.org/starting/install3/linux/).
 # Install: